 I used to read the Bible like God was tweeting @ me.
 A random verse here, a verse there.
 I had a couple favorite passages (usually pulled out of context) I would go to over and over when I was feeling down as if I was reading a therapeutic book written by some psychologist.
-If I ever did read a chunk of text like the story of Abraham or Joseph or one of Jesus’ miracles I would immediately jump to some individualistic-applicational interpretation of the text that had nothing to do with the actual story I was reading.
+Don’t get me wrong, this motivation is great—turning to God for help—but doing it in this way misses the richness of God.
+When I did read a chunk of text like the story of Abraham or Joseph or one of Jesus’ miracles I would immediately jump to some individualistic-applicational interpretation of the text that had little to do with the actual story I was reading.
 I’m not sure where you are on the spectrum of reading the Bible.
 Maybe you’re still on twitter with God, maybe you’re reading large portions of the Bible but lost as to how it all fits together?
 I’m here to tell you that it fits together.
 From Genesis to Revelation the Biblical story, God’s story, fits.
 These books will help you see the Biblical narrative for what it is: One Story, not thousands of random verses.
+The amazing news is that when you read the Bible like this your picture of God will become more grand and glorious.
+You’ll begin to see that God meets you where you are, but doesn’t leave you there.
 Read and enjoy God’s Word afresh!

 6. The Servant King by T. Desmond Alexander